 Monetary policy implementation

-The most important monetary policy tool is controlling money market interest rates.
+The most important monetary policy tool consists of controlling (very) short-term money market interest rates.
 Via the transmission mechanism, the level of interest rates impacts on aggregate demand and hence on price developments.